Intrenion/Milcraft/doctrine/us-marine-corps-doctrinal-publication-sustaining-the-transformation.md

 ## Practice 26: Build a trusted support network

 **Problem**
-The pressure of command can isolate a company grade officer.
+The pressure of command can isolate a company-grade officer.

 **Action**
 Maintain regular contact with trusted mentors and peers.